nicoeat614/PHPSerialization/README.md

 Since the Sharp Serialization Library was already written in C#, I simply converted the C# class to a PowerShell class to practice writing classes in PowerShell.
 And I was bored.

-As it turned out, I was able to test the sample
+As it turned out, I tested a few serialized php arrays and they worked.